Hamiltonian Actions on Homogeneous Bounded Domains: Abstract

 \section{Abstract}

-This paper examines Hamiltonian actions of non-compact Lie groups on homogeneous bounded domains $X$ in $\mathbb{C}^d$.
-In the main part, a Lie-theoretical condition for closed subgroups $H$ of the automorphism group of $X$ is described such that the symplectic reduction $\mu^{-1}(0)/H$ for the momentum map $\mu$ is a Stein manifold.
-Moreover, for another class of closed subgroups it is shown that the quotient $(H^\mathbb{C}\cdot X)/H^\mathbb{C}$ is a Stein manifold and the symplectic reduction $\mu^{-1}(0)/H$ is biholomorphic to this quotient.
+\emergencystretch=1em We investigate Hamiltonian actions of non-compact Lie groups on a homogeneous bounded domain $X$.
+As a main result, we point out a Lie-theoretical condition for a closed Lie group $H$ of the automorphism group of $X$ which ensures that the symplectic reduction $\mu^{-1}(0)/H$ with respect to the momentum map $\mu$ at hand, is a Stein manifold.
+Moreover, for the class of connected subgroups of translations the quotient $(H^\mathbb{C}\cdot X)/H^\mathbb{C}$ is realized as a Siegel domain and we show that the symplectic reduction $\mu^{-1}(0)/H$ is biholomorphic to such a Stein quotient.